gh0stwizard/plwrd/README.md

 ## How to catch an error ##

-All types of requests returns a hash object with only one key <code>err</code>.
+When an error occurs on the server side, the server will response with a hash object.
+In that case _all_ types of requests returns the hash object with only one key <code>err</code>.
 The value for the key is a number with an error code.

 Currently, the server is using next error codes: